Azure/azure-powershell/src/Peering/Peering/help/Az.Peering.md

 Gets PeerAsn object from ARM.

 ### [Get-AzPeering](Get-AzPeering.md)
-Gets the Peering Resources for a subsription
+Gets the Peering Resources for a subscription

 ### [Get-AzPeeringLocation](Get-AzPeeringLocation.md)
 Gets the Peering locations offered by Microsoft